Creating a PCI Compliant Apache Kafka Cluster

 Overview

 The PCI compliance standards relate to the security of user data and transactional information.
-Customers who require their application to be PCI compliant, or would like to take advantage of its additional security features, can choose to create a PCI compliant Apache Kafka Cluster.
+Customers who require their application to be PCI compliant, or would like to take advantage of its additional security features, can choose to create a PCI Mode Apache Kafka Cluster.
 You can read more about PCI and our support for it here.

-Note: Enabling PCI causes extra logging to occur, for example, to track every action taken by any user.
+Note: Enabling PCI Mode causes extra logging to occur, for example, to track every action taken by any user.
 It also activates some OS level security features.
 Both of these end up having an impact on the performance of the cluster.
-This should be insignificant in most cases; however, it is recommended you test the performance of your cluster in a non-production environment to ensure any impacts from enabling PCI are acceptable.
+This should be insignificant in most cases; however, it is recommended you test the performance of your cluster in a non-production environment to ensure any impacts from enabling PCI Mode are acceptable.

 Table of Contents

-Enable PCI Compliance - Account Security Settings
+Enable PCI Mode - Account Security Settings

 Creating a Cluster

-Navigate to the Create Cluster wizard and create a cluster according to your requirements but be sure to enable the PCI Compliance Mode checkbox under Enterprise features.
+Navigate to the Create Cluster wizard and create a cluster according to your requirements but be sure to enable the PCI Mode checkbox under Enterprise features.
 You can refer to our support article on Creating an Apache Kafka Cluster for more information.

 Transitioning an Existing Cluster